 It is often supposed that Jesus’ resurrection body was to be a model of the resurrection bodies of the saints.
 This belief is derived largely from Philippians 3:20-21: “But our citizenship is in heaven.
 And we eagerly await a Savior from there, the Lord Jesus Christ, who, by the power that enables him to bring everything under his control, will transform our lowly bodies so that they will be like his [Christ’s] glorious body.”
 Though this is certainly true, one might ask which body?
-Immediately after His resurrection, Jesus’ resurrection body closely resembled his physical body though he could pass through walls and appear and disappear at will.
+Immediately after His resurrection, Jesus’ resurrection body closely resembled His physical body though He could pass through walls and appear and disappear at will.
 Are the resurrection bodies of the saints expected to be like this body?
 Or will their bodies resemble Jesus’ resurrected body after His ascension into heaven?
-Jesus’ body was further glorified after His ascension according to Acts 9:3-6 and Revelation 1:13-16 such that it took on a form like that of the Father and the heavenly host.
+(Recall that after Jesus rose from the dead He ascended into heaven (Acts 1).
+Are the saints also expected to ascend into heaven at the resurrection as did Jesus?)
+Jesus’ body appears to have been changed after His ascension according to Acts 9:3-6 and Revelation 1:13-16 such that it took on a form like that of the Father and the heavenly host.
 In describing the appearance of God, Ezekiel 1:26-28 reads:

 Above the vault over their heads was what looked like a throne of lapis lazuli, and high above on the throne was a figure like that of a man.
 I saw that from what appeared to be his waist up he looked like glowing metal, as if full of fire, and that from there down he looked like fire; and brilliant light surrounded him.
 Like the appearance of a rainbow in the clouds on a rainy day, so was the radiance around him.
 This was the appearance of the likeness of the glory of the Lord.

-The angels of heaven are also described as beings of light according to 2 Kings 6:17, Daniel 10:6, Matthew 28:2-3, 2 Corinthians 11:14 and Hebrews 1:7.
+The angels of heaven are also described as beings of light according to 2 Kings 6:17, Daniel 10:6, Matthew 28:2-3, 2 Corinthians 11:14, Hebrews 1:7 as well as in extracanonical sources such as the Dead Sea Scrolls (4Q403, 4Q405).
 Matthew 28:2-3 reads, “[A]n angel of the Lord descended from heaven . . . his appearance was like lightning[.]”
 2 Corinthians 11:14 echoes Matthew 28:2-3: “And no wonder, for Satan himself masquerades as an angel of light.”
-The angelic being of Daniel 10:6 is also described as a being of light: “His body was like topaz, his face like lightning, his eyes like flaming torches, his arms and legs like the gleam of burnished bronze, and his voice like the sound of a multitude.”
-Elisha’s servant’s vision of the army of angels in the hills are also described as luminous beings in 2 Kings 6:17: “Then the Lord opened the servant’s eyes, and he looked and saw the hills full of horses and chariots of fire all around Elisha.”
+The angelic being of Daniel 10:6 is also described as a being of light: “His body was like topaz, his face like lightning, his eyes like flaming torches, his arms and legs like the gleam of burnished bronze, and his voice like the sound of a multitude.”1 Elisha’s servant’s vision of the army of angels in the hills are also described as luminous beings in 2 Kings 6:17: “Then the Lord opened the servant’s eyes, and he looked and saw the hills full of horses and chariots of fire all around Elisha.”
 Jesus’ resurrection body after His ascension into heaven is described with similar radiance and glory according to Revelation 1:13-16:

 [A]nd among the lampstands was someone like a son of man, dressed in a robe reaching down to his feet and with a golden sash around his chest.
 The hair on his head was white like wool, as white as snow, and his eyes were like blazing fire.
 His feet were like bronze glowing in a furnace, and his voice was like the sound of rushing waters.
 In his right hand he held seven stars, and coming out of his mouth was a sharp, double-edged sword.
 His face was like the sun shining in all its brilliance.”